 First Nations Speaker Series

-Key themes for the First Nations Speaker Series include:
+Key themes for future First Nations Speaker Series may include:

 - Connection to country

 - Destruction of cultural heritage and cultural harm

 - Heritage reform (Local and National)

 - Recent and contemporary Aboriginal connections to place